Radio Risk Assessment - Radio Equipment Directive (RED) Technical Documentation

 The next step is for the manufacturer to ask themselves the question: "Is there anything about my product that has not been covered by those standards?"
-Meeting the standards is a great way to have the confidence of compliance, but the purpose of this risk assessment is to identify any other compliance risks which may exist but were not covered by the standards.
+Meeting the standards is a great way to have confidence of compliance, but the purpose of this risk assessment is to identify any other compliance risks that may exist but were not covered by the standards.
 For example, EMC and radio test standards are typically written around the most common or expected requirements and are often based on historical experiences.
 An EMC immunity test and a radiated emissions test may be detailed in the test standard to be performed on equipment over the range of 150 kHz to 6 GHz.
 However, if the manufacturer suspects that their equipment could be susceptible to interference outside of that range or may emit and cause interference outside of that range, the risk assessment would be the place for the manufacturer to identify that risk and decide that additional testing is necessary.
 The manufacturer would then assess their product over the more appropriate range.

 Also, the risk assessment is generally used to help match the specifics of their product to the details of the standards.

 The manufacturer would use their risk assessment to evaluate the intended environment for their radio equipment.
 Examples would include a medical environment, automotive environment, industrial, outdoors without weather protection, and conditions such as extremes of temperature, extremes of altitude, variations in input voltage, all of which may not be adequately covered for their equipment within the general approach of the test standard.
 Another part of the environment could be that multiple radio technologies have been combined, which may be known by the manufacturer but may not be covered within each technology-specific test standard.